 We provide our children with opportunities to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
-Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community through opportunities such as school council, Collective worship team, learning coaches, sports leaders.
+Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community through opportunities such as school council, Collective worship team and sports leaders.

 The curriculum focuses on the three core learning themes: health and wellbeing, relationships and living in the wider world and builds in opportunities to link British Values and SMSC.

-The curriculum is constantly reviewed and updated according to the Governments advice, building on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+The curriculum is constantly reviewed and updated according to the Governments advice, building on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: drug education, financial education,relationships, sex, health education (RSHE) and the importance of physical activity and diet for a healthy lifestyle.
 We are a TIS school and as such, every member of staff understands the importance of relationships.

 Children are provided with frequent opportunities to have their voice heard and because of this; they play an active part in school life.
 Children are able to express their opinions and views through a variety of mediums including suggestion boxes questionnaires, school council discussions, and comments on various correspondence throughout the year e.g. reports, SEND support profiles, focused reviews, annual questionnaires, work and homework.